getnikola/coil/docs/admin/setup.rst

 in Python.
 Coil manages the files that are then used by Nikola to build the site.

 As such, you must configure Nikola first before you start Coil.
+You can also use an existing site.

 Virtualenv
 ==========